jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Therefore, unlike Flatland, our planet is not just a place of existence, but a proving ground where the laws of nature constantly probe, challenge, and select only a few to live on to keep playing the game of survival.
 Each of us is a unique shape, the goal is to empower us all to rise above the darkness in this relentless, ongoing experiment of survival.

 So let's jump up off the screen and see what the game board of our three dimensions looks like.

+- Christmas story tie-in, potentially, "such if the power of getting an unknown piece technology, it can actualize a part of our psyche that would otherwise be left dormant."

 ## Chapter 3—Earth: The Emergent Game Board